Dekker Dreyer: Films

 Dekker's first film Closed Circuit, was commissioned by Miramax to accompany the feature Naqoyqatsi, was shown at the 2002 Slamdance Film Festival.
-His first feature-length project The Arcadian, depicts a fascist post-apocalyptic world, starring Lance Henriksen with the music of Perturbator which was released on collector's edition VHS alongside international midnight screenings.
+This was followed by several experimental films.
+His first mid-length project The Arcadian, depicts a fascist post-apocalyptic world through a pop art lens, starring Lance Henriksen with the music of Perturbator which was released on collector's edition VHS alongside international midnight screenings.

-He is also a music video director, his directorial output includes Mystery Skulls official music video for the single Music and Snowblood's "I'm Ready".
+In music videos, his directorial output includes Mystery Skulls official music video for the single Music and Snowblood's "I'm Ready".
 He collaborated again with Mystery Skulls in 2022 to create holographic visuals for the "Beam Me Up" Tour.

 Dreyer has spoken at events such as The Cannes Film Festival and Sundance.

 Music

 Dreyer is known musically as Phantom Astronaut and his first EP, Lucid, was released in 2019 as a virtual reality visual album with Good Men Project saying, "The experience evokes a mash-up of Twin Peaks and 2001 with a Sigur Ros soundtrack produced and remixed by Massive Attack".

 Phantom Astronaut's Gravity + Time (2020) explores genetic history and his Forbidden Science of the Western States Album (2021) explores atomic-age paranoia through environmental samples.

 Dreyer works with Danish American ambient and Nordic folk musician The Seawolf and appears on his EP Ginnungagap.